cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/framework-exten/log.md

 #### SetLevel
 Set the log level of Logger

-Note: The set level must be the level mentioned above, such as: hlog.LevelTrace; hlog.LevelDebug, etc., the level cannot be customized, otherwise the Logger level will be assigned to logrus.WarnLevel
+Note: The set level must be the level mentioned above, such as hlog.LevelTrace, hlog.LevelDebug, etc., the level cannot be customized, otherwise the Logger level will be assigned to logrus.WarnLevel

 Function Signature:
 ```go